junxit/us-congress-bills-117/bill.md

   - **(2)** *Redesignation of section 39902 as section 31502*
     - **(A)** *Redesignation and transfer* Section 39902 of title 51, United States Code, as redesignated by subsection (k)(3)(B), is redesignated as section 31502 of title 51, United States Code, and transferred to appear after section 31501 of title 51, United States Code, as inserted by paragraph (1).
     - **(B)** *Amendment of section 31502* Section 31502 of title 51, United States Code, as redesignated and transferred by subparagraph (A), is amended—
-      - **(i)** in the heading, by striking “Maintenance of facilities” and inserting “Maintenance and upgrade of center facilities”;
+      - **(i)** in the heading, by striking “ Maintenance of facilities ” and inserting “ Maintenance and upgrade of center facilities ”;
       - **(ii)** by striking “healthy Centers” and inserting “healthy centers”; and
       - **(iii)** by striking “Center facilities” and inserting “center facilities”.
     - **(C)** *Conforming amendments to chapter 399* Chapter 399 of title 51, United States Code, as redesignated and amended by subsections (k) and (l)(2)(A), is amended—